qzzhang0131/PlantGenoANN/README.md

     -f gff
 ```

-## 🛠️ Advanced Configuration (Optional)
+## 🛠️ Advanced Pipeline Configuration (Optional)
-PlantGenoAnn is highly customizable.
+PlantGenoAnn prediction pipeline is highly customizable.
 You can adjust sliding windows, confidence thresholds, and hardware utilization to fit your specific needs:

 **Hardware & Processing:**
 * `--chunk_size`: The size of the chunks processed by annotator model (default: 3,200).